willdurand/willdurand.github.io/_posts/2014-02-14-please-do-not-patch-like-an-idiot.markdown

 Now, please, either don't use the `PATCH` method, or use it the right way!

-It is worth mentioning that `PATCH` is not really designed for truely REST APIs, as Fielding's dissertation does not define any way to **partially** modify resources.
+It is worth mentioning that `PATCH` is not really designed for truly REST APIs, as Fielding's dissertation does not define any way to **partially** modify resources.
 But, Roy Fielding himself said that
 [PATCH was something \[he\] created for the initial HTTP/1.1 proposal because partial PUT is never RESTful](https://twitter.com/fielding/status/275471320685367296).
-Sure you are not transfering a **complete** representation, but REST does not require representations to be complete anyway.
+Sure you are not transferring a **complete** representation, but REST does not require representations to be complete anyway.

 Useful Links